oneapi-src/oneAPI-samples/DirectProgramming/C++/Intrinsics/README.md

 ## Key Implementation Details

 This sample makes use of intrinsic functions to perform common mathematical operations including:
-- Compute a dot product of two vectors
+- Computing a dot product of two vectors
-- Compute the product of two complex numbers
+- Computing the product of two complex numbers
 The implementations include multiple functions to accomplish these tasks, each one leveraging a different set of intrinsics available to Intel processors.